-- When the cake is set, carefully go around between the cake and the ring of the springform with a knife.
+- Release cake: When the cake is set, carefully go around between the cake and the springform ring with a knife.
 Remove the ring carefully.

-- Decorate the cake with the whipping cream from the piping bag, pistachios, and lemon slices.
+- Decorate the cake with whipping cream from the piping bag, pistachios, and lemon slices.

 - Refrigerate until ready to serve.

 - Use a digital kitchen scale to measure the ingredients, it ensures the best results.
 (Amazon affiliate link)

 - Or use limes instead, the cake will be amazing as well.
 You will need more than when using lemons as they are smaller.